apache/beam/runners/spark/README.md

 spark-dataflow
 ==============

+Spark-dataflow is an early prototype.
+If this project interests you, you should know that we encourage outside contributions.
+So, hack away!
+To get an idea of what we have already identified as areas that need improvement, checkout the issues listed in the github repo.

 Spark-dataflow allows users to execute dataflow pipelines with Spark.
 Executing a pipeline on a spark cluster is easy: Depend on spark-dataflow in your project and execute your pipeline in a program by calling `SparkPipelineRunner.run`.